DeeHubForGit/auto_man/SETUP_SUPABASE.md

 ## Security Notes

-- ✅ `config.local.js` is gitignored - never commit it
 - ✅ The anon key is safe to use in frontend code (it's public)
 - ✅ Row Level Security (RLS) policies protect sensitive data
 - ✅ Admin access is controlled by `ADMIN_EMAILS` list